varigence/docs/bimlflex/implementation-guides/master-data-services.md

 The source to target mappings of attributes from the source table to the destination MDS staging table is done in the columns tab in the Excel metadata editor.
 For the product entity, the name column is mapped to the name MDS standard column, the product number is mapped to the code (in this case the product number has been identified as the Integration Key to be used for managing the products in MDS).
 The color column is mapped to the color destination staging column.
 The Category reference is to the code value from the Category entity.
 As the Code will be the name the source needs a join from the Product to the ProductCategory table to include the category name instead of the id number that is the technical key form the source.

 For the Product Category, the name is mapped to the code column and name column.
 The Parent Category will reference the Code column (the name, as that has been identified as the Integration Key for the Category).
 Since the source only has the technical key here it is also required to join the Category source with itself to get the parent category name.
-The AdventureWorks source enforces a unique category name meaning it is possible to use it for the code column.
+The AdventureWorksLT source enforces a unique category name meaning it is possible to use it for the code column.
 For sources where names can be repeated in the hierarchy another approach would be necessary.

 The joins to derive this extra data are added either to the Objects tab for the 2 source to staging tables in the sourcing project.
 This would enforce the joins in the source query and add the expanded data in the staging and persisted staging tables.
 That builds a dependency between the projects where a clean separation of concern might be better.
 The example views will join the data in persistent staging instead.
 Another option is to enforce the joins in the source by exposing data through prepared views.
 This moves the dependency on proper modeling all the way to the source and would require additional considerations.